MiniMax-AI/MiniMax-M2/README.md

 ### vLLM

 We recommend using [vLLM](https://docs.vllm.ai/en/stable/) to serve MiniMax-M2. vLLM provides efficient day-0 support of MiniMax-M2 model, check https://docs.vllm.ai/projects/recipes/en/latest/MiniMax/MiniMax-M2.html for latest deployment guide.
 We also provide our [vLLM Deployment Guide](https://huggingface.co/MiniMaxAI/MiniMax-M2/blob/main/docs/vllm_deploy_guide.md).

+IMPORTANT: MiniMax-M2 is an interleaved thinking model.
+Therefore, when using it, it is important to retain the thinking content from the assistant's turns within the historical messages.
+In the model's output content, we use the `<think>...</think>` format to wrap the assistant's thinking content.
+When using the model, you must ensure that the historical content is passed back in its original format.
+Do not remove the `<think>...</think>` part, otherwise, the model's performance will be negatively affected.

 ### Inference Parameters
 We recommend using the following parameters for best performance: `temperature=1.0`, `top_p = 0.95`, `top_k = 40`.